 Why consider a spousal loan now?

 The interest rate for a spousal loan, for the entire period the loan is outstanding, is based on the prescribed rate in effect at the time the loan is entered into.
-The prescribed interest rate has been 2% since April 1, 2018 but will decrease to 1% as of July 1, 2020.
-This means that new spousal loans entered into as of July 1 (until at least September 30, 2020) will benefit from the 1% rate.
-This lower borrowing cost may provide the opportunity for greater income splitting.
+The prescribed interest rate was 1% from July 1, 2020 through June 30, 2022.
+The prescribed interest rate increased to 2% on July 1, 2022 and will increase to 3% on October 1, 2022.
+Those considering this type of planning may wish to do so prior to the upcoming rate increase as the lower borrowing cost may provide the opportunity for greater income splitting.

-On the other hand, if the couple uses a spousal loan strategy, the same $25,000 of investment income would result in only $9,600 of tax.
-Assuming the tax rates do not change, this could result in $2,400 of tax savings per year, based on Alberta’s 2020 tax rates.
+On the other hand, if the couple uses a spousal loan strategy, the same $25,000 of investment income would result in only $10,200 of tax (with a prescribed rate loan of 2%).
+Assuming the tax rates do not change, this could result in $1,800 of tax savings per year, based on Alberta’s 2022 tax rates.
 Note that this example uses interest income for illustrative purposes.
 In practice, spousal loan funds are typically invested in a manner that can also produce dividend income, foreign income, and capital gains.